bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

     1. plainText = EncodePoly(Compress(m, 1), 1)

-# Kyber
+# ML-KEM

-Now we are ready to define Kyber itself.
+Now we are ready to define ML-KEM itself.

 ## Key generation

-A Kyber keypair is derived deterministically from a 64-octet seed as follows.
+A ML-KEM keypair is derived deterministically from a 64-octet seed as follows.

 1. Split seed into
     2. A 32-octet cpaSeed